An official website of the United States government.

 YouTube is the preferred platform for sharing, but you may use a different platform that is compliant with standards listed on challenge.gov, and wherever you believe your video will be most visible.
 You MUST submit a complete application, including answers to the required questions and a link to your video.
 Please see the “How to Enter” section on challenge.gov.

-Winners will be announced in May.
+Winners will be announced on June 24th.

 Yes.
 In the case of a private entity, it must be incorporated in and maintain a primary place of business in the United States, and in the case of an individual, whether participating singly or in a group, must be a citizen or permanent resident of the United States or U.S. territories.